kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 Once you have your Characteristics and Skills, you can calculate the derived characteristics.

 #### Movement Value
 Movement Value represents the maximum speed at which you can run.
-It is equivalent to the Agility Characteristic: if you have an Agility of 7, your movement value is also 7.
+It is equivalent to the Agility Characteristic: if you have an Agility of 7, your Movement Value is also 7.

-To know how far you can cover, consult the table below.
-The distance listed there is the maximum distance you can run in one Movement Action, and thus one round.
-Your Movement Value can be modified by having a high Athletics Skill.

-{% include table-index.html index = "GEN3" %}
+Todo movement value to move, run, Sprint distance.

 #### Size
 Size indicates your expected height and weight.
 To calculate it, add your Strength and Constitution Characteristics.